-Nebraska has several different Medicaid Waivers that support individuals who meet a "nursing home level of care."
-The waivers allow the state to waive traditional Medicaid services to provide services and supports in community settings (as opposed to nursing homes or institutional settings).
+Nebraska has several different Medicaid Waivers that support individuals who meet an "institutional level of care."
+The waivers allow the state to waive mandatory Medicaid services to provide services and supports in community settings (as opposed to receiving them in institutional settings such as nursing homes).
+Some people also call these ‘home and community based services’ (HCBS) because the long-term services and supports are provided in home and community-based settings.
 Waivers can pay for nursing services, Personal Assistance Service (PAS), home and vehicle modifications, employment supports and habilitation, as examples.

 Nebraska DHHS is an excellent resource for participants and families.